COMPARISON

 • Sales enablement and coaching are strategic priorities that justify the investment

-• You want best-in-class transcription and sentiment analysis across a multilingual sales team
+• You want top-tier transcription and sentiment analysis across a multilingual sales team

 • Deal intelligence at the conversation level matters more than aggregate pipeline forecasting